samjulien/writer-dev-workshop/python-sdk-examples/README.md

 ## More information

 For more information on the Writer API, check out the [full API reference documentation](https://dev.writer.com/api-guides/api-reference).
+We also have a repository of [Python cookbooks](https://github.com/writer/cookbooks).

 If you run into any issues, please feel free to [open an issue](https://github.com/samjulien/writer-dev-workshop/issues).